I’ve read plenty of social media posts that say the same thing—”How does anyone survive downsizing and move onto a boat (or RV)? It’s overwhelming.”

 I’m thankful for expertise.
 And I’m happy to pay for it when it’s helpful.

-But if I were doing it again, I’d hire a consultant who spells out precisely what their services consider.
+But if I were doing it again, I’d hire a consultant who spells out precisely what their services cover.
 And who gives every indication that they know how to listen.

 If I had known about Behan and Jamie Gifford’s Ask A Cruiser service when I was shopping, I would have signed up for it instead.